 The Next MBA is an executive programme focused on cutting-edge business topics ranging from client-centric marketing to digital disruption, talent management and sustainable strategy.
-It is open to both Mazars Partners and participants from other organisations.
-Most of the leaders that today sit on Mazars' GEB are international alumni of the Next MBA.
+It is open to both Mazars partners and participants from other organisations.
+Most of the international leaders that today sit on Mazars' GEB are alumni of the Next MBA.

-Inspiring stakeholder confidence in audit quality Our culture and global talent policy to join the sustainability conversation and start making a difference.
+Inspiring stakeholder confidence in audit quality Our culture and global talent policy

-Mazars launches its SustainabilityFoundation Course
+Mazars launches its Sustainability Foundation Course

-In 2021, Mazars launched its first group-wide Sustainability foundation course, designed as a comprehensive programme to equip each and every Mazarian, no matter the service line, function, or seniority, with the core knowledge
+In 2021, Mazars launched its first group-wide sustainability foundation course, designed as a comprehensive programme to equip each and every Mazarian, no matter the service line, function, or seniority, with the core knowledge to join the sustainability conversation and start making a difference.